multiformats/website/README.md

 ```sh
 git clone https://github.com/multiformats/website
 ```

+## Usage

+To deploy the site multiformats.io, run:

 ```sh
 # Build out the optimised site to ./public, where you can check it locally.
 make